BarbeRousseLibre/hermessenger/README.md

 Once you have these info, simply follow instruction into 'How to install it' it above.

 ### About some files
-- public/index.html - mandatory file, it was mostly used by me for my testing and you could replace as well it with your own HTML code.
+- public/contact.example.html - non-mandatory file, it was mostly used by me for my testing and you could replace as well it with your own HTML code, probably a contact.html or what ever.
-- public/checking_form.php - take the $_POST from the user's input and test it against some condition (lenght, pattern matching, disposable e-mails domain list, etc), if all tests are succesful, then the data are exported to a JSON file into the ' public/temp_mail_directory ', until it is send by ' src/send_mail_in_queue.php '.
+- public/checking_form.php - take the $_POST from the user's input and test it against some condition (lenght, pattern matching, disposable e-mails domain list, etc), if all tests are succesful, then the data are exported to a JSON file into the ' var/temp_mail_directory ', until it is send by ' bin/send_mail_in_queue.php '.

-- src/send_mail_in_queue.php - Once called, take from the ' temp_mail_directory ' the oldest mail, starting with the proper prefix (' mail_pending_ ') and send it, only this one.
+- bin/send_mail_in_queue.php - Once called, take from the ' var/temp_mail_directory ' the oldest mail, starting with the proper prefix (' mail_pending_ ') and send it, only this one.
 If a checkbox has been checked on the contact page holding the form, a second mail is sended as a receipt/copy for the user using the form.
 - src/var/mailing_var.php - This file rely on PHPDotenv, it reads from ' src/.env ' some sensitive datas: SMTP server, username, **password**, etc. You should write into ' src/.env ' the sensitive datas, nowhere else !
-- src/var/variables.php - This file is allowing you to setup your document root and the timezone, as the actual HTML tag's field used on your contact page.
+- config/variables.php - This file is allowing you to setup your document root and the timezone, as the actual HTML tag's field used on your contact page.
-- src/var/variables.example.php - Example file you have to modify, see ' src/var/variables.php ' right above.
+- config/variables.example.php - Example file you have to modify, see ' src/var/variables.php ' right above.
 - src/.env - The file used by PHPDotenv, allowing you to add sensitive informations and being sure they are safe (not accessible for client !) and properly stored.
 - src/.env.example - File to renames ' src/.env ' for your usage.
 See ' src/.env ' above.
 - src/var/untrusty_domains/disposable_email_domains.php - Listing all domains that is listed as a disposable e-mail address, rejecting them.
 This is safe to edit to removes or add new domains.